What does it mean to be EO100™ Certified?

 • Methane and GHG intensities are reported to a standardized framework.

 Without clear and transparent messaging of what is in each standard or certification, industry is at risk of allegations of greenwashing, with certification programs enabling this to happen.
-We encourage other programs to also disclose what it means to achieve their certification or standard in order to bring the necessary transparency to an opaque market.
+We encourage other programs to clearly disclose what it means to achieve their certification or standard in order to bring the necessary transparency to an opaque market.
 With increased transparency, we can all strive for the common goal of raising industry to a higher level of performance.